simpleanalytics/docs/_docs/50_api/20_export-data-points.md

 - Both `start` and `end` parameters must include the hour
 - The start and end dates must be the same (you can only export hourly data for a single day at a time)
 - Hours must be between 00 and 23
+- The hours are in the timezone you specify in the `timezone` parameter

 **Example:**